WhitneyH1317/Navigating-the-Wild-in-R-Course/README.md

 Part of the material for Lesson 01 has been adapted from Dr. Simona Piccardi's data organizational workshop materials (https://github.com/picardis).

-Lessons 04 and 05 were adapted from Dr. Brian Smith's movement data workshop materials (https://github.com/bsmity13).
+Lessons 04 part 2 and 05 were adapted from Dr. Brian Smith's movement data workshop materials (https://github.com/bsmity13).

 * www: [Navigating-the-Wild-in-R](https://WhitneyH1317.github.io/Navigating-the-Wild-in-R-Course/)